Protect Backend Endpoints

 Pattern 2: Explicitly Catch Errors When Making API Calls

-To handle 401 errors with more precision, you can explicitly catch them when calling your backend APIs.
-This allows for custom error-handling logic to be created for each API call.
+To handle 401 Unauthorized responses with more control, catch them directly when calling your backend APIs.
+This lets you implement custom error-handling logic for individual API calls.

 import axios from 'axios';